 - "100% Cruise" means a cruise in which every tree is measured.
-There are no samples or estimates: - "Absolute Variation" means the difference between two measurements or a standard and a measurement, disregarding the plus or minus sign (e.g., standard of 7 and measurement of 5 gives absolute variation of 2); - "Accuracy" means the nearness of a measurement to the actual value of the variable being measured; - "BAF (Basal Area Factor)" means the basal area (m2) per hectare that each "in" tree represents when using a prism or relascope.
+There are no samples or estimates; - "Absolute Variation" means the difference between two measurements or a standard and a measurement, disregarding the plus or minus sign (e.g., standard of 7 and measurement of 5 gives absolute variation of 2); - "Accuracy" means the nearness of a measurement to the actual value of the variable being measured; - "BAF (Basal Area Factor)" means the basal area (m2) per hectare that each "in" tree represents when using a prism or relaskop.
 Prisms are sometimes classified as "diopter" size or inscribed with the BAF number.
 The size denotes the basal area factor (i.e., an 8 BAF prism which tallies 7 trees in a plot would give a basal area (in timber) of 56 m2/hectare); - "BC Albers" means a map projection that is one of the standard map projections used in British Columbia. - "BCTS" means BC Timber Sales; - "Bias" means a difference between the sampling result and the actual value due to errors in measurement, sampling procedure or calculations; - "Bole" means the trunk or main stem of the tree and excludes branches and candelabras.
 The bole of the tree includes merchantable and non-merchantable portions of the trunk of the tree. - "Boring Height" means the distance from the ground (high side) up the tree to where an age is taken with an increment borer.
 It is usually taken at breast height (1.3 m); - "Breast Height" means the location on a tree where its diameter (DBH) is measured.
-It is located exactly 1.3 m above "high side".
+It is located exactly 1.3m above "high side".
 If high side is lower than the point of germination (POG), breast height is 1.3 m above the POG; - "Cardinal directions" means North, South, East and West.
 All references to azimuths or bearings mean the "true" value.
-For a description of True North, please see True North, please see True North, magnetic North and Grid North in the Appendices; - "CEP" means Circular Error Probability, a measure of precision, defined as the radius of a circle, centered around the mean, which is expected to include 50% of the results.

-"Closure Error" means the distance between the start and end of the traverse in a closed traverse, divided by the length of the traverse, and is usually expressed in percent;

-"Coast" means the area subject to the Coast Appraisal Manual;
+For a description of True North, please see True North, Magnetic North and Grid North in the Appendices; - "Check Cruiser" means a person authorized by the MFLNORD to assess the veracity of timber cruising data. - "CEP" means Circular Error Probability, a measure of precision, defined as the radius of a circle, centered around the mean, which is expected to include 50% of the results. - "Closure Error" means the distance between the start and end of the traverse in a closed traverse, divided by the length of the traverse, and is usually expressed in percent; - "Coast" means the area subject to the Coast Appraisal Manual;

-"Coefficient of Variation (CV)" is a relative measure of variation, equal to the sample standard deviation expressed as a percentage of the sample mean $(\frac{SD}{\bar{r}})$;
+"Coefficient of Variation (CV)" is a relative measure of variation, equal to the sample standard deviation expressed as a percentage of the sample mean $\frac{(SD)}{r\bar{r}}$;